Is Panorama Route too busy for you? Try the Barberton geology route on Mpumalanga’s highest roads and explore its impressive heights.

 Even if you’re not a history fan, the walk alone – in the Blue Swallow Reserve – is a good enough reason to go.
 Although they haven’t been seen lately, these rare swallows commonly breed in the old mine shafts surrounding Kaapsehoop.
 Enos is also an exceptional bird guide and knows where to find special sightings.

-Back in Kaapsehoop, I browsed its few stores, devoured a pizza and found the famous feral horses grazing just outside the village under a lonely windpump.
-This dorp is truly quaint and charming and the tin homes are reminiscent of Pilgrim’s Rest, but with a far more authentic feel.
-It has pancakes and hilly passes, peace and quiet, and a good dose of mystery and majestic steeds.
+Back in Kaapsehoop, I browsed its few stores, devoured a pizza, and found the famous feral horses grazing outside the village under a lonely windpump.
+This dorp is truly quaint and charming, and the tin homes are reminiscent of Pilgrim’s Rest but with a far more authentic feel.
+It has pancakes, hilly passes, peace and quiet, and a good dose of mystery and majestic steeds.
 With horse tails swinging from side to side like soft pendulums and a pink sunset to myself, I declared my Mpumalanga mountain meander a success.